 Another reason why merino wool is SO much better, it doesn’t accumulate odors like synthetic fabrics.
 This makes it so you can actually wear your one wool workout item over and over again – even in the same week – because it’s breathable.
 If you freeze or hang dry your wool, wear it again the same week.
 I know this comes down to personal preference, but I don’t mind wearing something a few times before I wash it.
 The beauty of this is that while merino wool activewear can be expensive you don’t need as much.
 This is because you won’t need a different shirt for every day you work out.
 I used to have 4 synthetic t-shirts and I have replaced them with two merino wool t-shirts.
 I have one long sleeve t-shirt.
 It’s all I need.
 If you care for these clothes properly, they will also last much longer than those synthetic items.

-Don’t forget about the sustainability of your activewear.
+Don’t forget about the environmental impacts from caring for your clothes.
 You can minimize the negative impacts of synthetic clothes with the use of a Guppy Friend and consider purchasing sustainable activewear that will last you for years to come.

 Sustainable Activewear Brands that I use or have been recommended by clients:

 Please note all opinions here are my own.
 I was not asked to endorse or mention any of the products in this blog.